Sun coming through the ruins of St Mary's Church

 Walk directions for St Mary’s Church Ruins

-After about a mile, you will reach an iron bridge crossing the river.
-Just before this, to your left is a little gate leading through the dry stone wall.
-Go through this, and head up and across the fields.
+2. After about a mile, you will reach an iron bridge crossing the river.
+Just before this, to your left is a little gate, up a couple of stone steps, leading through the dry stone wall.
+Go through this, and head up and straight across the field.
 It is a wide grassy path that heads slightly leftwards, making a diagonal across the field.
-At the far end, you will reach a metal gate leading into a walled/ fenced track, which turns left and then heads up towards the houses of the village of Glasshouses.
+At the far end, you will reach a metal gate in a wall, then to the left another metal gate leading into a short fenced track.
+Head through another metal gate and turn left crossing what was the railway bridge.

-Before you get to the main bulk of the village, there is a grassy footpath, which turns left between two properties (there is a stone bollard at the foot of it).
+3. The road bends round to the right and you will spot a few houses as you walk towards the village of Glasshouses.
+Before you get to the main bulk of the village, there is a grassy footpath to your left with a stone bollard in front of it.
+It turns left between two properties.
 This leads uphill, past a cluster of pine trees to your left, and a horse field to your right.
 At the top there is a wooden gate leading out onto the road.

-Cross the road, and turn left, walking along the pavement for around 200 yards.
-On your right, you will see a small access road leading uphill.
+4. Cross the road, and turn left, walking along the pavement for a short distance.
+On your right, you will see a small access road leading uphill with a signpost for The Knott.
 Take this and head up it.
-Ignore the public footpath sign, which points to your left and continue upwards, until the road bends round to the left.
-You will reach a crossroad of access roads and here, you need to take the walled path to the left.
+Ignore the public footpath sign, which points to your left and continue upwards, until you reach the top of the hill.
+Here, there is a signpost saying ‘Panorama Walk: Pateley Bridge’ follow that signpost.
+It is a walled path and the views will begin to open out… they are beautiful!
+(The kids… they probably won’t notice!)

-Last walked February 2022
+Last walked June 2024

 What’s cool for kids on this walk?